Sports Medicine Colleges, Schools and Universities in the U.S.

 Master's Degree in Sports Medicine

-In 2-year master's degree programs, students study sports psychology, nutrition, coaching and assessment of biomechanics and physiology.
 Students learn to evaluate current research in sports medicine and apply it to their clients' needs.
 Some programs allow students to develop a specialty in coaching, sports hospitality management or National Collegiate Athletic Association compliance.
 Programs with a thesis requirement have advisers that mentor students as they conduct original research, present their findings at conferences and possibly prepare their studies for publication.
+Programs may provide internship opportunities.
 Applicants need a bachelor's degree and GRE scores.
+In 2-year master's degree programs, students study:

 Doctor of Medicine (M.D.), Specialty in Sports Medicine

 Most medical schools have similar curricula for the first 3-4 years, but differ in teaching style and class size.
-Students take courses in all areas of medicine, from clinical embryology to psychiatric medicine and complete clinical rotations in areas of interest.
-Students with an interest in sports medicine will want to apply for residencies and fellowships in sports medicine.
+During the final two years, students complete clinical rotations in different areas of medicine.
+Students with an interest in sports medicine will want to apply for residencies and fellowships in sports medicine after graduating from medical school.
 Applicants to medical schools will need comprehensive education at the bachelor's degree level in biology, chemistry, organic chemistry and physics, along with scores on the MCAT.
+Medical students take science and medical courses, including:

 Related to Sports Medicine College